Theoretical Investigation of Performance-Improved Ferroelectric Tunnel Junction Based on Trap-Assisted Tunneling: Abstract

 \section{Abstract}

 CMOS-compatible HfO$_2$-based ferroelectric tunnel junction (FTJ) has attracted significant attention as a promising candidate for in-memory computing (IMC) due to its extremely low power consumption.
-However, conventional FTJs face inherent challenges and hinder their practical applications.
-Insufficient current density ($J_{\mathrm{ON}}$) and limited on-off current ratios in FTJs are primarily constrained by their dependence on direct tunneling (DT) and Fowler-Nordheim (FN) tunneling mechanisms.
+However, conventional FTJs face inherent challenges that hinder their practical applications.
+Insufficient current density and limited on-off current ratios in FTJs are primarily constrained by their dependence on direct and Fowler-Nordheim tunneling mechanisms.
 Building on previous experimental results, this paper proposes a trap-assisted tunneling (TAT)-based FTJ that leverages the TAT mechanism to overcome these limitations.
-A comprehensive FTJ model integrating ferroelectric (FE) switching, DT, FN tunneling, and TAT mechanisms is developed, enabling detailed analyses of the trap conditions and their impact on performance.
-Through systematic optimization of trap parameters and device structure, the TAT-based FTJ achieves ultra-high $J_{\mathrm{ON}}$ and a remarkable on-off current ratio, meeting the nanoscale IMC requirements.
+A comprehensive FTJ model integrating ferroelectric switching, direct, Fowler-Nordheim tunneling, and TAT mechanisms is developed, enabling detailed analyses of the trap conditions and their impact on performance.
+Through systematic optimization of trap parameters and device structure, the simulated TAT-based FTJ achieves ultra-high current density and a remarkable on-off current ratio, meeting the nanoscale IMC requirements.
 The results highlight the potential of TAT-based FTJs as high-performance memory solutions for IMC applications.

 \keywordstitle{Keywords}